Kentucky Recount Laws

 No statutory guidance provided for counting method

-Approximately one third of voters in Kentucky vote on direct-recording electronic machines (DREs) without a voter verified paper audit trail (VVPAT), or a mixture of paperless DREs with paper ballots (on optical scan machines).
-This means that, effectively, no recount can be conducted for these voters.
+Of Kentucky's 120 counties, approximately 27 counties with a total 14% of all precincts use direct recording equipment without a voter verified paper audit trail.
+The remaining counties use voting equipment that include paperless DREs or optical scan machines with voter marked paper ballots.
+No recount can be conducted on DREs without VVPATs, only an electronic review.
 For those votes that are cast on paper ballots, we found no statutory guidance requiring ballots to be recounted by hand or retabulated by machine.

 Specific offices only

 For primary elections, any candidate or slate of candidates may request a recount.
-See KRS 120.095.
-Candidates may also contest a primary election, and in their petition to the court include a request for a recount.
-However, in order to contest a primary election, a candidate or slate of candidates must have earned at least 50% “of the votes cast for the successful candidate or slate of candidates for nomination to the office.”
-See KRS 120.055.
+KRS 120.095.
+Candidates may also contest a primary election in court, and in their petition to the court they may include a request for a recount.
+However, in order to contest a primary election, a candidate or slate of candidates must have earned at least 50% “of the votes cast for the successful candidate or slate of candidates for nomination to the office….”
+KRS 120.055.

-For general elections, any candidate or slate of candidates for “state, county, district or city office,” with the exception of “the office of Governor, Lieutenant Governor, member of the General Assembly, and those city offices as to which there are other provisions made by law for determining contest elections,” may request a recount.
-See KRS120.185.
-Recounts are handled by the same court that manages election contest proceedings, and if a candidate has initiated a contest, they cannot file the recount request separately but must file it as part of the election contest proceedings.
-In order to initiate contest proceedings, however, a candidate must have earned at least 25% of the number of votes cast for the successful candidate for the office.”
-See KRS 120.155.
+For general elections, any candidate or slate of candidates for state, county, district or city office, may request a recount.
+Some offices are excluded from this provision including the offices of Governor, Lieutenant Governor, member of the General Assembly, and those city offices as to which there are other provisions made by law for determining contested elections.
+Recounts are handled by the same court that manages election contest proceedings.
+KRS 120.185 and 120.155.

 Voters may request recounts for initiatives/questions

-Any voter “who was qualified to and did vote on any public question” may petition for a recount.
-See KRS 120.250.
-See Section also 120.280 for information about contests on constitutional conventions or constitutional amendments and for additional informaton on public questions.
+Any voter “who was qualified to and did vote on any public question other than a constitutional amendment or question of local option under KRS 242” may petition for a recount.
+The petition must state the grounds for requesting a recount.
+KRS 120.250.
+See KRS 120.280 for information about and recounts for constitutional conventions, constitutional amendments, and statewide public questions.

 Voters may also request recounts for Kentucky’s “local option” elections.
-Here, the same rules governing candidate initiated recounts apply.
-See KRS 242.120.
+KRS 242.120.

 No statutory guidance for recount challengers

-For voter-initiated recounts on questions or amendments, two commissioners are appointed by the court to assist in the recount; one “shall represent the contestant and one the contestee.”
-Initiators may also have an attorney present during the recount proceedings.
-See KRS 120.260.
-There are not similar procedures given for candidate-initiated recounts.
-Nor did we find mention of a role for observers or challengers representing the recount initiators, for either candidates or voters.
+For recounts initiated by voters under KRS 120.250, two commissioners are appointed by the court to assist in the recount; one shall represent the contestant and one the contestee.
+Petitioners may also have an attorney present during the recount proceedings.
+KRS 120.260.

 Statutory guidance provided